 Search engine optimization (SEO) is the process of improving the volume and quality of traffic to a web site from search engines via “natural” (“organic” or “algorithmic”) search results for targeted keywords.
 Usually, the earlier a site is presented in the search results or the higher it “ranks”, the more will be the searchers visiting that site.

-Incorporating libel litigation considerations into SEO often involves using keyword combinations which are not presently important but may be in the future as a result of bad press, smear campaigns, critiques, email chain letters and so forth.
-The most obvious contingency being the names of key individuals in an organization who may not necessarily have a high public profile now, but may be thrust into the limelight if named (rightly or wrongly) in a scandal, accident or other unfortunate event.
-Contact us for a complimentary no strings attached consultation….
+Incorporating libel litigation considerations into SEO often involves using keyword combinations that are not presently important but may be in the future as a result of bad press, smear campaigns by narcissists, critiques, email chain letters, and so forth.
+The most obvious contingency being the names of key individuals in an organization who may not necessarily have a high public profile now, but may be thrust into the limelight if named (rightly or wrongly) in a scandal, accident, or other unfortunate events.
+Contact us for a complimentary no strings attached consultation.

 It had taken me 20+ years to build my resume and reputation.
-Naturally anyone considering employing, partnering or contracting with an individual in any substantial way is going to “Google him” (gender inclusive).
+Naturally, anyone considering employing, partnering, or contracting with an individual in any substantial way is going to “Google him” (gender inclusive).
 The first search conducted will probably be the person’s name and the name of his or her most recent business or employer.
-The efficiency, availability and reach of Google and other search engines has in a few short years permitted a person’s enemy to turn the victim’s greatest vocational asset into a liability; that asset being his or her resume or CV.
-In the case of an innocent victim this is a bad thing but where the allegations do have basis in fact, it is a positive development.
+The efficiency, availability, and reach of Google and other search engines have in a few short years permitted a person’s enemy to turn the victim’s greatest vocational asset into a liability; that asset being his or her resume or CV.
+In the case of an innocent victim, this is a bad thing but where the allegations do have a basis in fact, it is a positive development.
 I am sure many crimes have been averted due to the dissemination of information about convicted child molesters when they move into new communities, for example.

 At this time we would like to invite submissions from anyone who has struggled with these issues.
 We are seeking case studies for a definitive book on Internet libel.